-In addition to the more than two dozen Paragard lawsuits that were consolidated in the Georgia MDL, Teva and CooperSurgical are also facing at least 30 additional lawsuits filed by women whose copper IUDs broke when they were removed.
+As of 2023, at least 1,300 Paragard lawsuits have been filed by women who were injured by broken copper IUDs.
+In addition to the cases that were consolidated in the Georgia MDL, Teva and CooperSurgical are also facing at least 30 additional lawsuits filed by women whose copper IUDs broke when they were removed.
 Legal experts predict that more lawsuits will be filed by women with side effects from Paragard copper IUDs as the Georgia MDL moves towards its first bellwether trial.

 Free Consultation for Women with Copper IUD Side Effects